guilchaves/rn-hooks-course/2-restaurant-search-app/README.md

 Make sure you have a development environment set up in your machine.
 You can do this by following this steps: [Setting up the development environment](https://reactnative.dev/docs/environment-setup) . <br/>

-In this directory, install is dependecies by running
+In this directory, install its dependecies by running

 ### `yarn`